ALaverty/circulation-extremes/README.md

 This repository  contains code for the manuscript titled "Linking Large-Scale Atmospheric Circulation Regimes and Compound Weather Extremes across Western North America" by Laverty et al. (2026).
 The associated datasets which this code uses are stored in the following open-access repository: https:XXX.

 The code stored here is organized into discrete sections of processing and analysis, as follows:
-- Processing of Geopotential Height (z500) data: detrending, climatology, anomalies, k-means clustering, composites
+- Processing of Geopotential Height (z500) data: detrending, climatology, anomalies, k-means clustering
-- Processing of Temperature data: detrending, climatology, anomalies, composites, trends
+- Processing of Temperature data: detrending, climatology, anomalies
-- Processing of Precipitation data: gamma fitting, climatology, anomalies, composites, trends
+- Processing of Precipitation data: gamma fitting, climatology, anomalies
 - Identifying Compound Extremes: climatology frequencies, anomalies
 - Figures and Analysis: